jaineeldesai/Game-Recommender/README.md

   7. Ask for a new recommendation for the same user game.
   8. If 'no' then start again or quit.

-  * website used fro scraping game data: https://www.backloggd.com/
+  * website used for scraping game data: https://www.backloggd.com/